- Category: Research and references Research and references

 - The frequency of ROT or OP fetal positions at the onset of labor compared to LOT or LOA/OA baby these days?

-- How frequent are ROA babies among first time mothers?
+- How frequent is the ROA position at the start of labor among first time mothers?

 These are answers I'd like to know!
 What do you want to study?
 Please message me on my Facebook or send me an email.